 6. Key points to be noted

-- Section 80P, for different scenarios, uses different terms for the purpose of deduction such as ‘profits and gains of business attributable to such activities’, ‘profits and gains of such business’, ‘profits and gains attributable to such activities’, ‘income derived’ etc. These terms need to be analysed in depth considering various commentaries on income tax and case laws.
+- Section 80P, for different scenarios, uses different terms for the purpose of deduction such as ‘profits and gains of business attributable to such activities’, ‘profits and gains of such business’, ‘profits and gains attributable to such activities’, ‘income derived’ etc. These terms need to be analyzed in depth considering the various commentaries on income tax and case laws.

-- Section 80P profit is not considered to increase adjusted total income for Alternate Minimum Tax levy
+- Section 80P profit is not considered to increase the adjusted total income for Alternate Minimum Tax levy